SamaherData/A-Study-on-Identified-Factors-that-Affect-Student-Academic-Performance-using-Data-Mining-Techniques/README.md

 - According to OECD studies, Portugal has a high proportion of students who leave school early at 40%, which is much higher than the OECD average of 15%.

- * OECD: Organization for economic Co-operation and development
+ *OECD: Organization for economic Co-operation and development.*

 **Project Question:**